0LNetworkCommunity/documentation/docs/archive/canonical/technical/Proof_of_Fee_Part_1.md

 As a matter of practice, subsidies are almost exclusively newly issued network equity, and as such are dilutive.
 Meaning, subsidies are a cost to depositors on a blockchain due to the reduction in their percent equity.
-Assuming a network with a constant market\-cap valuation (which we must do from a unit\-economics analysis), new issuance to the miner which produced security, is a reduction in value to anyone who didn't receive a new coin.
+Assuming a network with a constant market-cap valuation (which we must do from a unit-economics analysis), new issuance to the miner which produced security, is a reduction in value to anyone who didn't receive a new coin.
 Additionally, this new equity is financing the current security needs by time shifting future earnings from transaction fees (presumably, unless new revenue models are discovered).

-All known blockchains are loss\-making in this regard.
+All known blockchains are loss-making in this regard.
 While Ethereum makes some claims about becoming profitable, it remains to be seen whether this can be sustained over more than a brief period (, and there are at least a few pundits out there who are questioning that claim).

-#### *No\-Show Rewards*
+#### *No-Show Rewards*

-Another aspect of validator utility to consider is no\-shows from other validators, that is, drop\-outs from competitors.
+Another aspect of validator utility to consider is no-shows from other validators, that is, drop-outs from competitors.
 When a validator is successful in the validator set, and one or more of its peers fails in consensus, there is a surplus of transaction fees (or subsidies) that are available to it.
 Meaning, the pool of rewards within an epoch is greater than what was nominally attributable to the validator at the start of the epoch.
 We separate this from the topic above because chance is involved and part of the utility is a wager on the success of the peers.